As an international student, one of the best things about living and studying in Australia is having the freedom to work while you study.

 Casual workers are not guaranteed a certain number of hours each week, but will usually get a casual loading (an extra percentage added to their rate of pay) instead of entitlements.

-Where to look for jobs
+Where to look for jobs in regional Australia

 Best of all, the cost of living in regional areas tends to be lower than in Australia’s major cities, which means while you’re making the same amount of money, your earnings will go further and it will be easier to save.